What is in this leaflet

 This medicine is available only with a doctor's prescription.

 When you must not take it

-Do not take Colese if you are allergic to:
+Do not take Colese if you have an allergy to:

 Before you start to take it